mos-ks/yolo-V3/README.md

 ## Troubleshooting & Tips
 - Ensure all paths are correct and files exist.
 - For GPU support, verify CUDA and cuDNN installation.
-- Use compatible TensorFlow and Python versions as specified in `requirements-gpu.txt` and `conda-gpu.yml`.
+- Use compatible TensorFlow and Python versions as specified in `requirements-gpu.txt`.
 - If you encounter errors, check log outputs and refer to the referenced repositories for solutions.

 ## References